swapit29/swapit29/README.md

 Software Engineer | Java, Spring Boot, Microservices
 ----------------------------------------------------

-Diversly skilled Software Engineer with 6 years and 9 months of experience in Software Development, specializing in Java/J2EE technologies across diverse domains, including Finance, IoT, and ERP.
+Diversly skilled Software Engineer with 6 years and 9 months of experience in Software Development, specializing in Java/J2EE technologies across diverse domains, including Finance and IoT.
 I have hands on experience throughout the phases of SDLC, from requirement analysis (R&D) to deployment and maintenance.
 I look forward to being a part of an organization where my skill set will help me achieve my goals while upholding the organization's vision.

 <b>My GitHub Stats</b>